 - Annual revenue from dating apps now tops $2 billion.

 - An average consumer spends $243 for in-app purchases and subscriptions.

 - Over 49,250,000 people in the US only have tried online dating, which makes it 15% of all Americans.
 In the UK 7 millions of people have used a dating app.

 - Tinder currently boasts over 50 million users globally and 10 million active daily users.
 60% of the app’s users come from outside the US.

 - Tinder is estimated to be worth $1.6 billion with $121 million generated by subscriptions only.

-There are no age limits for online dating, however, young adults are still being the most active market share (27%).
-However, the older folks (from 55 to 65+) have also joined the online dating bandwagon.
+There are no age limits for online dating.
+But young adults are still being the most active market share (27%).
+Older folks (from 55 to 65+) are joining the online dating bandwagon.

-- 52.4% of online daters are male and 47.6% are female, though the latter are usually less active and often require additional engagement factors.
+- 52.4% of online daters are male and 47.6% are female.
+Though the latter are usually less active and often require additional engagement factors to use a dating app.
 Women are also less likely to initiate the contact first.